-This characteristic is sometimes split between THD and Noise.
-Noise characteristics are usually Noise Isolation and/or Noise Cancellation.
-While THD refers to the amount of distortion, the noise factors refer to the amount of noise the headphones can accommodate or prevent.
-THD shows the distortion of sound, usually when using the headphones at a high volume.
-Headphones usually produce sound through the vibrations of the diaphragm in the driver; however, at high volumes, the diaphragm may not be able to vibrate fast enough, leading to distortion in the sound.
-THD is often expressed as a percentage.
+This characteristic is sometimes divided into THD and noise.
+Noise characteristics are usually noise isolation and/or noise cancellation.
+While THD refers to the amount of distortion, noise factors refer to the amount of noise the headphones can accommodate or prevent.
+THD indicates the distortion of the sound, usually when the headphones are used at a high volume.
+Headphones generally produce sound through vibrations of the speaker diaphragm; however, at high volumes, the diaphragm may not vibrate fast enough, resulting in sound distortion.
+Total Harmonic Distortion is often expressed as a percentage.
 The lower the THD, the better the quality of the headphones.
-Most headphones have a THD of 1% or even less with high-end products.
+Most headphones have a THD of 1%, or even less, for high-end products.

-- Noise Isolation refers to the ability of the headphones to block out external sounds.
-This ability is seen in over-ear, closed-back, and in-ear headphones because they usually seal the ear canal while in use.
-This is why it is important to get the correct size of ear tips when using in-ear headphones.
-Noise isolation is not limited to frequencies and does not require and external power supply.
+- Noise isolation refers to the ability of the headphones to block out external sound.
+This ability is found in on-ear, closed-back, and in-ear headphones, as they typically seal the ear canal during use.
+That’s why it’s important to use the correct size ear tips when using in-ear headphones.
+Noise isolation is not limited to frequencies and does not require external power.
 It is passive and appears in more affordable products.

-- Noise Cancellation, on the other hand, is a little more technical than Noise Isolation.
-Noise cancelation is the ability of the headphone to trap sound, create an inverse wave, and feed it back into the headphones with embedded microphones and electronic chips.
+- Noise cancellation, on the other hand, is a bit more technical than noise isolation.
+Noise cancellation is the ability of the headset to trap sound, create a reverse wave and send it back into the headset through built-in microphones and a DSP microchip.
 This feedback is what effectively cancels out the sound.
-Noise cancellation is very effective for low frequencies, less effective for mid-range frequencies, and not as effective for higher frequencies.
-This means that you might still hear high-frequency sounds while your headphones tune out low-frequency sounds.
-It is necessary to mention that noise cancellation often requires battery power, and its overall effectiveness varies.
+Noise cancellation is very effective for low frequencies, less effective for medium frequencies, and not effective for high frequencies.
+This means that you can still hear high-frequency sounds while your headphones cancel out low-frequency sounds.
+It is necessary to mention that noise cancellation often requires a battery, and its overall effectiveness is variable.

-And the last note to boost your confidence?
-No one will call you an amateur when you share these tips with a friend who is also looking to buy a new pair of headphones!
+And the final note to boost your confidence?
+No one will call you an amateur if you share these tips with a friend who is also looking to buy a new pair of headphones!